Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

     virtualenv -p pypy myenv
     pip install --upgrade 'git+https://github.com/Victorian-Bioinformatics-Consortium/tail-tools.git#egg=tail-tools'

-Tail Tools includes an R package with various Shiny reports.
+Tail Tools includes an R package.
 This isn't essential to run the pipeline, but contains functions to produce various Shiny reports.
 It can be installed from R with:

     devtools::install_github("Victorian-Bioinformatics-Consortium/tail-tools", subdir="tail_tools")